griddb/griddb/README.md

   This repository includes server and Java client.
 And [jdbc repository](https://github.com/griddb/jdbc) includes JDBC Driver.

 ## Quick start (Using source code)
-  We have confirmed the operation on CentOS 7.6 (gcc 4.8.5), Ubuntu 18.04 (gcc 4.8.5) and openSUSE Leap 15.1 (gcc 4.8.5).
+  We have confirmed the operation on CentOS 7.9 (gcc 4.8.5), Ubuntu 18.04 (gcc 4.8.5) and openSUSE Leap 15.1 (gcc 4.8.5).

+Note:
+- Please install Python3 in advance.
-  Note: Please install tcl like "yum install tcl.x86_64" in advance.
+- Please install tcl like "yum install tcl.x86_64" in advance.

 ### Build a server and client(Java)
     $ ./bootstrap.sh